unibas-gravis/scalismo-faces/README.md

 ### Getting Started

-- Create a checkerboard image and save it to disk:
+- The following code creates a checkerboard image and save it to disk:

 ```scala
 import scalismo.faces.color.RGB